Services for Students with Disabilities

 Accommodations for placement testing are approved through the College Board.
 Please use this link when making a request:

-ODS staff are available to assist with this application if you feel that this would be helpful to you.
+OAS staff are available to assist with this application if you feel that this would be helpful to you.

 The earliest registration dates are reserved for currently enrolled students based on the number of accumulated credit hours, followed by all other students in descending order.
-Students registered with the Office of Disability Services who have special healthcare needs impacted by their daily schedule (for example, diabetes management or narcolepsy) may qualify to register during the initial dates.
+Students registered with the Office of Accessibility Services who have special healthcare needs impacted by their daily schedule (for example, diabetes management or narcolepsy) may qualify to register during the initial dates.

 When appropriate, students are referred to associated campus and community resources.
 With a continuum of services to address all areas of need, students develop support networks for academic success.

-Consistent with the Letter of Accommodation and in conjunction with testing instructions provided by faculty, students receive adaptations, alterations and modifications in the ODS testing environment.
+Consistent with the Letter of Accommodation and in conjunction with testing instructions provided by faculty, students receive adaptations, alterations and modifications in the OAS testing environment.
 Students are proctored and all testing environments are electronically monitored to make sure the testing integrity is not compromised.

 Additional services deemed appropriate to ensure access for students with disabilities are offered.
 For additional information, please contact: (252) 493-7595 or (252) 493-7603.